Google スプレッドシートとAirtableの連携イメージ

 Other Automation Examples Using Google Sheets and Airtable

-In addition to the flow introduced this time, you can achieve various business automations by utilizing the APIs of Google Sheets and Airtable.
+In addition to the flow introduced this time, you can achieve various business automations by using the APIs of Google Sheets and Airtable.

-Both can be used with simple settings, so if you find something that interests you, please give it a try!
+Both can be used with simple settings, so if you find something interesting, please give it a try!

 Other Automation Examples with Google Sheets and Airtable